Voltage: 230V, Frequency: 50Hz

 Arrival and departure transfers

-Internet services are widely available in Burma and are usually quite inexpensive.
+Internet services are widely available in Myanmar and are usually quite inexpensive.
 You may experience intermittent telephone and internet connections, particularly outside major centers.
-Your cell phone may not operate in Burma, even if you have global roaming.
+Your cell phone may not operate in Myanmar, even if you have global roaming.

 It is possible to make international phone calls from major towns and cities though these can be expensive.
 International direct dial is commonly available from hotels at an extra cost, and reverse charge phone calls can usually be made for a fee.